 Scientific work has shown that whiplash is a complex condition that varies considerably in its physical and psychological characteristics and which has widely varying treatment outcomes.

-It is important to realise that whiplash sufferers are very different from people with standard neck pain and need managing accordingly.
+It is important to realise whiplash sufferers are different from people with standard neck pain and need managing accordingly.

 Many different symptoms are described after a whiplash injury and may be present at the time or be delayed for twelve hours or more: